naoyakitade-astro/emergentintensity/README.md

 # emergentintensity

-`emergentintensity` is a Python package to compute the emergent Stokes I and Q normalized by \(B_\nu\) from a plane-parallel slab using precomputed radiative-transfer tables with smooth interpolation and thin/thick patches.
+`emergentintensity` is a Python package to compute the emergent Stokes I and Q normalized by the Planck function from a plane-parallel slab using precomputed radiative-transfer tables with smooth interpolation and thin/thick patches.

 Main API:
 - `emergent_stokes(tau_max, omega, inc_deg) -> (I_over_Bnu, Q_over_Bnu)`